iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ### Required Packages

+This example uses `Axios` as the HTTP client, `bs58` to decode Base58, and [@noble/ed25519](https://www.npmjs.com/package/noble-ed25519) to sign the nonce.
+However, you can use any package as long as it accomplishes the same result.

-Newer versions might work but the examples are tested with the following installation:
+Newer versions may work, but the examples were tested with the following versions:

 <Tabs>
 <TabItem value="npm" label="npm">